Echinops

 AE(G T) Ab(A N) Ag Al Ar Au(A) BH Bu By Cg Cm Cr Cs Ct Cy Eg Ga(F M) Gg Gr He Hs(S) Hu Ir It Jo Le Li Lu Ma Mk Mo Po Rf(C CS E K S) Rm Si(M S) Sk Sl Sn Sr Sy Tn Tu(A E) Uk [pAu(L) nBe(L) nBr pDa pEs nGe pHb(E) nHo aIs aLa pLt aNo pRf(NW) pSu]

-Euro+Med: Albania native; Algeria native; Armenia native; Austria, with Liechtenstein native (Austria native, Liechtenstein introduced: uncertain degree of naturalisation); Azerbaijan, with Nakhchivan (Azerbaijan native, Nakhchivan native); Belarus native; Belgium, with Luxembourg naturalised (Luxembourg naturalised); Bosnia-Herzegovina native; Bulgaria native; Crete, with Karpathos native; Crimea native; Croatia native; Cyprus native; Czech Republic native; Denmark introduced: uncertain degree of naturalisation; East Aegean islands (Greek East Aegean islands native, Turkish East Aegean islands native); Egypt native; Estonia introduced: uncertain degree of naturalisation; Former Yugoslavia native; France, with Channel is. and Monaco (France native, Monaco native); Georgia, with Abkhazia and Adjara native; Germany naturalised; Great Britain naturalised; Greece native; Hungary native; Iceland casual; Ireland, with N Ireland (Ireland introduced: uncertain degree of naturalisation); Israel/Palestine native; Italy, with San Marino and Vatican City native; Jordan native; Latvia casual; Lebanon native; Libya native; Lithuania introduced: uncertain degree of naturalisation; Moldova native; Montenegro native; Morocco native; Netherlands naturalised; North Macedonia native; Norway casual; Poland native; Portugal native; Romania native; Russia (C European Russia native, E European Russia native, Kaliningrad region native, NW European Russia introduced: uncertain degree of naturalisation, North Caucasus native, S European Russia native); Serbia, with Kosovo native; Sicily, with Malta native (Malta native, Sicily native); Sinai native; Slovakia native; Slovenia native; Spain, with Gibraltar and Andorra native (Spain native); Sweden introduced: uncertain degree of naturalisation; Switzerland native; Syria native; Tunisia native; Turkey (Turkey, Asiatic part native, Turkey-in-Europe native); Ukraine native; Ukraine, with Crimea native
+Euro+Med: Albania native; Algeria native; Armenia native; Austria, with Liechtenstein native (Austria native, Liechtenstein introduced: uncertain degree of naturalisation); Azerbaijan (Azerbaijan (core) native, Nakhchivan native); Belarus native; Belgium, with Luxembourg naturalised (Luxembourg naturalised); Bosnia-Herzegovina native; Bulgaria native; Crete, with Karpathos native; Crimea native; Croatia native; Cyprus native; Czech Republic native; Denmark introduced: uncertain degree of naturalisation; East Aegean islands (Greek East Aegean islands native, Turkish East Aegean islands native); Egypt native; Estonia introduced: uncertain degree of naturalisation; Former Yugoslavia native; France, with Channel is. and Monaco (France native, Monaco native); Georgia native; Germany naturalised; Great Britain naturalised; Greece native; Hungary native; Iceland casual; Ireland, with N Ireland (Ireland introduced: uncertain degree of naturalisation); Israel/Palestine native; Italy, with San Marino and Vatican City native; Jordan native; Latvia casual; Lebanon native; Libya native; Lithuania introduced: uncertain degree of naturalisation; Moldova native; Montenegro native; Morocco native; Netherlands naturalised; North Macedonia native; Norway casual; Poland native; Portugal native; Romania native; Russia (C European Russia native, E European Russia native, Kaliningrad region native, NW European Russia introduced: uncertain degree of naturalisation, North Caucasus native, S European Russia native); Serbia, with Kosovo native; Sicily, with Malta native (Malta native, Sicily native); Sinai native; Slovakia native; Slovenia native; Spain, with Gibraltar and Andorra native (Spain native); Sweden introduced: uncertain degree of naturalisation; Switzerland native; Syria native; Tunisia native; Turkey (Turkey, Asiatic part native, Turkey-in-Europe native); Ukraine native; Ukraine, with Crimea native

 Common Names